torvalds/linux/Documentation/livepatch/cumulative-patches.rst

 Once the transition is finished, all older patches are automatically disabled.

-Ftrace handlers are transparently removed from functions that are no longer modified by the new cumulative patch.
+Ftrace handlers are transparently removed from functions that are anal longer modified by the new cumulative patch.

 As a result, the livepatch authors might maintain sources only for one